Samuel Bieligk, MD, FACS

 Dr. Bieligk is a member of the American College of Surgeons, Society of Surgical Oncology and American Medical Association.

-Dr. Bieligk and his family are survivors of the 2011 tornado in Joplin, Missouri.
+Dr. Bieligk, his wife and their son and three daughters are survivors of the 2011 tornado in Joplin, Missouri.
 He says they are thrilled to make Oklahoma their new home.
 Dr. Bieligk’s wife Karen is from Oklahoma and has family that lives in Oklahoma City.
-Also, Dr. Bieligk, whose eldest son is currently a student at the University of Oklahoma, is a huge Oklahoma Sooner fan.
+He is a huge Oklahoma Sooner fan, and, when not working, enjoys spending time with his family.